 Dr. Sharifi’s research presents evidence that early human mobility in Southwest Asia was driven by regional climate change events.
 Results are based on δ18O values and elemental time series from three stalagmites in central-northwest Iran with robust U-Th chronology over the last 450,000 years.
 Research data correlates well with results of other climate archives in Iran (lake and loess deposits) as well as with Greenland ice core record.

 EGU 2020 aims to foster scientific communication despite the ongoing pandemic.
 Participation does not require a registration fee.
 Anyone can view abstracts and presentation materials and joining text-based session chat channels only requires the nickname and email address of the participant.

 This year’s union symposia and debates will be held through video conferencing.
 A selection of the original 90 sessions of short courses will be available online in the form of webinars or downloads of recorded material.
 Selected townhall meetings will be done via live, text-based chat.

 The next EGU General Assembly in Vienna has been scheduled to take place from April 25 to April 30, 2021.

-This entry was posted on Monday, May 4th, 2020 and is filed under Beta Analytic Updates .
+This entry was posted on Monday, May 4th, 2020 and is filed under Beta Analytic Updates, Conferences & Other Events .